 - The responsible adult must be contactable by mobile phone at the festival.

 Camping Policy - Onsite camping is not available for 2023.
 Kiama Council no longer allows onsite camping.

 Camping is available at the various nearby camping grounds.
 You must book these separately.
 Refer Info- Where to Stay

 A 'responsible adult' means a person over 25 years of age and either a parent, step-parent, spouse, de fact partner, legal guardian or any other person in loco parentis to the minor.A person in loco parentis must be able to fulfill the normal functions of a parent concerning supervision of a minor(s).
 An older brother or sister or friend of the minor(s) is not necessarily considered a 'responsible adult".

 - All festival visitors must be mindful of their surroundings.
 Loud and/or intoxicated or intimidating behaviour will not be tolerated anywhere on the festival grounds.

 - All festival visitors must be respectful of others and their property and must not interfere with, damage or cause harm to any other visitor or their property.

-- From 10pm onwards, noise in all camping areas must be kept to a minimum.
+- From 10pm onwards, noise must be kept to a minimum.